RichardCoffee/custom-post-type/README.md

     add_action( 'tcc_custom_post_'.$this->type, array( $this, 'create_taxonomies'));
     add_action( 'add_meta_boxes_'.$this->type,  array( $this, 'add_meta_boxes'));
     add_action( 'save_post_'.$this->type,       array( $this, 'save_meta_boxes'));
+    add_filter( 'tcc_register_post_property',   array( $this, 'register_property'));
   }

+  public function register_property($args) {
+    $args['capability_type'] = 'post';
+    return $args;
+  }

+}
 ```
 The method that registers the CPT uses only a subset of arguments available for the WordPress [register_post_type()](http://codex.wordpress.org/Function_Reference/register_post_type) function.
-If you need to utilize more, there is a filter 'tcc_register_post_{post type}' that allows you to modify the array.
+If you need to utilize more, there is a filter 'tcc_register_post_{post-type}' that allows you to modify the array.

 ## General Guidelines

-After the post type has been created, an action hook is run named 'tcc_custom_post_{post type}'.
+After the post type has been created, an action hook is run named 'tcc_custom_post_{post-type}'.
 Hook there to run code such as registering a taxonomy.
+See the 'Taxonomies' sections below.

 #### Capabilities
 Automatically creates unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
 For listing of those caps, look in `$GLOBALS['wp_post_types'][post type]['cap']`.
+This behavior can be overridden as in the second example above.

 #### Labels
 The class generates a default array of strings for the labels based upon the singular and plural labels.
-This array can be altered using the filter action `tcc_post_label_{$custom-post-type}`.
-See the 'Text domain' section below for related information.
+This array can be altered using the filter action `tcc_post_label_{post-type}`.
+See the 'Text domain' and 'Text strings' sections below for related information.

 #### Taxonomies
 The class provides a taxonomy_registration() method.
 If used, it provides the ability to prevent term deletion for the taxonomy.
 There is also a mechanism in place to prevent specific term deletion.
-See below for more information.
+See the 'Term Deletion' section below for more information.

 #### Template
 A 'single' template path and name for the CPT can be assigned, and it will be used when displaying the CPT.
 There is a filter, "tcc_assign_template_{$this->type}", which can be used to extend it for 'search', 'archive', or others.